 A size small is a small, and a large is a large, right?
 Nope, not always.
 In fact, sizing can vary so greatly from brand to brand (sometimes within the same brand!), that it’s not completely unheard of for a large to be a small or vise versa.
 Because sizing is such a wild card, it’s super important to try clothes on before you pop the tags.

 Aside from sizing, cut and style is not something you can judge on a hanger or from a photo.
-A long, flowy tunic might look cute on the rack, but you may hate it on your body (I’ve been there!) and you’ll never wear it if you hate it.
+A long, flowy tunic might look cute on the rack, but you may hate it on your body (that’s happened to me!) and you’ll never wear it if you hate it.
 And honestly, this works both ways.
 You might be skipping over some seriously good styles because they are not designed to look great on a hanger.

 Every body is unique.
 And that means each piece of clothing fits each body differently.
 Trying things on is essential.